namitopier/blenderRecommenderSystem/README.md

 Represented as a dictionary (key-value pair), it is accessed by the Operators Component and the Modal Operator Component.
 Its methods are described using the get/set configuration.

-By monitoring Blender's mode (object or edit mode), the system intelligently updates the cache, ensuring accurate and real-time representation of object properties.
+By monitoring Blender's mode (object or edit mode), the system intelligently updates the cache, ensuring an accurate and real-time representation of object properties.

 *Cache Structure*: